saebekassebil/teoria/README.md

  - A note object (teoria.note), which understands alterations, octaves, keynumber, frequency and etc. and Helmholtz notation

  - A chord object (teoria.chord), which understands everything from simple major/minor chords to advanced Jazz chords (Ab#5b9, F(#11) and such)

- - Frequency to Note, takes in a frequency and translates it to an object containing the corresponding note and how many cents it's out of tune.
-Perfect for tuning applications.
- - Intervals.
-It's easy to find the interval between to notes, or find a note which is a given interval from a note.
- - Scales.
-It's possible to construct a scale from a teoria.note object, either from the predefined scales, which by default contains the 7 modes (Ionian, Dorian, Phrygian etc.) a major and minor pentatonic and the harmonic chromatic scale or from a arbitary array of intervals.
+ - A scale object (teoria.scale), The scale object is a powerful presentation of a scale, which support quite a few handy methods.
+A scale can either be constructed from the predefined scales, which by default contains the 7 modes (Ionian, Dorian, Phrygian etc.) a major and minor pentatonic and the harmonic chromatic scale or from a arbitary array of intervals.
+The scale object also supports solfège, which makes it perfect for tutorials on sight reading.

+ - An interval object (teoria.interval), which makes it easy to find the interval between to notes, or find a note which is a given interval from a note.

 Syntax
 ---------